AstroKeith/eFinder_Lite_mk2/README.md

 - microSd card loaded with Raspberry Pi 64bit Bookworm OS Lite (No desktop)
 - Raspberry Pi Zero 2W.
-- Waveshare 4 port USB and UART HAT for the Pi Zero.
 - A custom box (Raspberry Pi Zero, HAT, OLED display and switches)
 - A Nexus DSC with optical encoders.
 USB cable from Nexus port to the UART port on the UART HAT.
 - A Camera, either the RP HQ Camera module (recommended) of an ASI Camera (Suggest ASI120MM-mini)